Served: 1½ years

 Sergeant Kolhoven was survived by his father, John Kolhoven, and sister, Mrs. Anthony Freiberg.
 The funeral was held from Mrs. Frieberg’s home at 1106 Central Avenue with services held at Corpus Christi Church at 9 a.m. on July 17, 1917.
 Included in the attendance were the members of the Newport Police Department, Newport Lodge of Elks, Madison Club, and Sons of German Pioneers.
 He was then escorted to and buried in Section 18-S037139-01 of St. Joseph Cemetery on John’s Hill Road in Wilder.

 Private King fled to the National Guard camp on the Licking River where he reported to Sergeant E. A. Gillespie saying, “I have killed a man.”
-He was then taken to Newport Police Headquarters where he was charged with Murder.
+Sergeant Gillespie took him to the Newport Police Headquarters where he was charged with Murder.

 King’s father, Simon King, petitioned the United States Attorney to file for a writ of habeas corpus for his son.
 In Lexington, Lieutenant W. Clarke Otte, Judge Advocate of the First Brigade, Kentucky Infantry recommended to the Central Department of the U. S. Army that King be court martialed rather than tried in a civil court.
 On August 11, 1917, the Campbell County Grand jury announced an indictment of King for Murder.
-In Frankfurt, Federal Judge Cochran, on September 24, ruled that the military authorities have exclusive authority to try soldiers for cases of alleged murder.
-King was taken to Camp Stanley following the ruling.
+In Frankfurt, Federal Judge Cochran, on September 24th, ruled that the military authorities have exclusive authority to try soldiers for cases of alleged murder.
+King was taken to Camp Stanley near Lexington following the ruling.

-If anyone has any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.